milessabin/si2712fix-plugin/README.md

 An example project can be found at [milessabin/si2712fix-demo][demo]

+## Caveats

+Please note that currently this plugin and the [Macro Paradise plugin][macroparadise] are incompatible because they both hook into the Scala compiler via the same exclusive mechanism.
+The two projects are working on a solution to this problem and hope to have a solution by the time of Scala Days ... watch this space!

 ## Participation

 This project supports the [Typelevel][typelevel] [code of conduct][codeofconduct] and wants all of its